mindsphere/vfc-examples/DataLake_provideAccessToken/readme.md

 # Provide Access Token for Integrated Data Lake via API
 <!-- (mandatory) Insert a description for the example flow.
 Describe the use case or its specialty. -->
-This small flow triggers sets up an API endpoint which can be called from external system to get an access token to MindSpheres' Integrated Data Lake.
+This small flow triggers sets up an API endpoint which can be called from external system to get an access token to Insights Hubs' Integrated Data Lake.

 <!-- Insert an example image -->
 ![image](./doc/example.png)